 The draft Agreement annexed to this proposal for a Council decision is in line with the negotiating directives issued by the Council.

 2. LEGAL ELEMENTS OF THE PROPOSAL

-The proposal for a Council decision is based on Articles 186 and 212 in conjunction with Article 218(5) of the Treaty on the Functioning of the European Union.
+The proposal for a Council decision is based on Articles 186 and 212 in conjunction with Article 218(6), point (a) of the Treaty on the Functioning of the European Union.